wearetradecraft/dxw-playbook-snapshot-March-2020/playbook.md

 ### Proposals and tenders

-If the project is being tendered via a fixed process (like the Digital Services Framework) we'll respond by filling in a form that the client provides.
+If the project is being tendered via a fixed process (like the Digital Outcomes and Specialists Framework) we'll respond by filling in a form that the client provides.
 These forms are not all the same, and the questions vary.
 If you're involved in this, have a good conversation with someone who's done it before first.

 If we're writing a proposal following our own format, you'll have a proposal template to start from.
 The main things you'll need to write are: